DominikKuenkele/sync-zeit-to-tolino/README.md

 ### docker-compose
 Alternatively, you can use docker-compose.
 First, create a `.env` file based on `.env.example` and fill the variables.
-Then, create the following docker-compose file (you may replace the image by `build: .` to use this repo) and run `docker-compose up`.
+Then, create the following docker-compose file (you may replace the image by `build: .` to build it yourself) and run `docker-compose up`.
 ```yml
 version: "3.9"
 services: